Declipsonator/Meteor-Tweaks/README.md

 </div>

 ## Credits:
 Due to the nature of this addon, large amounts of code was taken from Meteor Client by Seasnail8169, Minegame159, and Squidoodly.
-Inspiration for the Tps Sync module came from the Ion addon.
 Inspiration for the AntiGhostBlocks module came from the AntiGhostBlocks mod.

 ## Install:
 - Go to the releases: https://github.com/Declipsonator/Meteor-Tweaks/releases/latest